 - Miscellaneous Windows

-Using glass imported from France and Italy, Dimnent’s stained glass windows were created by the Hardy Payne Studios in Paterson, New Jersey, and installed during the building’s construction in 1927–29.
-Four generations of the Hardy family had been members of the Reformed Church in America, the founding denomination of Hope College.
+Using glass imported from France and Italy, Dimnent’s stained glass windows were created by the George Hardy Payne Studio in Paterson, New Jersey, and installed during the building’s construction in 1927–29.

 The principal artist was Signor G.A.
 Zucci, an Austrian from Venice, Italy.
 He was selected because of his knowledge and skill in European cathedral and antique designs.
 His draughtmanship and color work received the highest tribute throughout Italy and Eastern Europe.